RFCreations/llfio/Readme.md

 filesystem algorithms which work well with directly mapped non-volatile storage such as Intel Optane.

 It is a complete rewrite after a Boost peer review in August 2015.
-LLFIO is the reference implementation for these C++ standardisations:
-- `llfio::path_view` is expected to enter the C++ 29 standard ([P1030](https://wg21.link/p1030)).

 Other characteristics:
 - Portable to any conforming C++ 17 compiler with a working Filesystem in its STL.